slds-lmu/i2ml/content/chapters/04_evaluation/04-06-resampling-1.md

 - [x] Cross-validation, bootstrap, and subsampling are resampling techniques.
 - [x] Estimating the expected generalization error is a goal of resampling.
+- [ ] In bootstrap, each observation serves as a test point exactly once.
 - [x] In resampling, the data set is split repeatedly into training and tests sets.
 - [ ] Resampling strategies are unbiased.